Acebeam K75 flashlight review

 Build Quality, knurling, threads, and anodization

-Acebeam produces top of the line flashlights.
-They make all parts of high quality.
-Threads run smooth and have enough lubrication on both ends.
+Acebeam produces top-of-the-line flashlights, and the K75 is definitely one of them.
+All parts match and fit together nicely.
+Threads are smooth and have enough lubrication.
 The anodization is matte and a little sensitive to stains, like fingerprints.
-The build quality is just fantastic.
+But in general, the build quality is fantastic.

 Acebeam K75 LED, Lens, Bezel and Reflector